USS Spence: Loss

 On 17 December, Spence prepared to refuel and pumped out all of the salt water ballast from her tanks; but rough seas caused the fueling operation to be cancelled.
 The next day, the weather worsened and the storm turned into a major typhoon.
 As the ships wallowed in canyon-like troughs of brine, Spence's electrical equipment got wet from great quantities of sea water taken on board.
 After a 72-degree roll to port, all of the lights went out and the pumps stopped.
 The rudder jammed; and, after a deep roll to port about 11:00, Spence capsized and sank.
-Only 24 of her complement survived.
+Only 24 of her crew survived.
 USS Hull and USS Monaghan were also sunk in the typhoon.
 Spence was struck from the Navy list on 19 January 1945.

 Honors

 Spence received eight battle stars for World War II service.